 Struggling with unresolved childhood trauma?

-Battling intrusive flashbacks or PTSD?
+Battling intrusive flashbacks or Post-Traumatic Stress Disorder (PTSD)?

 Limited by overwhelming fear?

 Distressed by adverse life experiences?

 EMDR therapy can help you relieve painful, distressing symptoms, heal from trauma and adverse life experiences, and function more adaptively.
 Often clients who have made slow progress in the past, or who have found disappointment with traditional therapies, express that after EMDR they have at last found something helpful that works for them.
 Many clients have come to us after years of frustration and have tried a variety of mental health services to deal with debilitating symptoms of psychological distress.
 Following EMDR therapy, we frequently hear clients say they are amazed at how quickly they are relieved of distressing emotions, which medications and other treatments could not do.

 What is EMDR?

 EMDR is a powerful psychotherapy approach that has been extensively researched and proven to be highly effective in relieving many types of psychological distress.
 It's not hypnosis and doesn't erase memories; individuals are completely aware and in control during sessions.
 What it does do is help people to heal by reprocessing disturbing memories on a cognitive, physical, and emotional level.
 This allows individuals to see the disturbing material in a different, more adaptive way.